 Our Contribution.
-Based on previous work by Grosen et al. [15] on online monitoring of MITL specifications without delay via timed Büchi automata, we present a symbolic MITL monitoring algorithm that provides exact verdicts under unknown delay consisting of parametric (i.e. unknown within bounds) latency and jitter.
+We follow the approach described in McGraw-Hill's Encyclopedia of Networking and Telecommunications [15] where a communication delay consists of a constant part (latency) and varying part (jitter).
+Based on previous work by Grosen et al. [12] on online monitoring of MITL specifications without delay via timed Büchi automata, we present a symbolic MITL monitoring algorithm that provides exact verdicts under unknown delay consisting of parametric (i.e. unknown within bounds) latency and jitter.
 While an unknown delay is a timing parameter, our construction avoids the semidecidability [3] of analysis for parameterized timed automata, and instead uses only classical clock zones [9].

-In addition, our approach has the advantage that it is even more informative than typical monitoring algorithms, which only return a verdict in $\{\top, \bot, ?\}$ .
-Recall the example specification $F{\leq 10}a \wedge G{\leq 20}\neg b$ in the case where the jitter is constrained to [0,0.3] ms. As argued above, this specification can, given this bound on the jitter, only be satisfied if $7 \leq l \leq 7.1$ , where l denotes the actual latency.
-Our algorithm, for which we also provide a prototype implementation and experimental evaluation, computes such parametric constraints on the set of potential latencies under which the specification can be satisfied as well as on the set of potential latencies under which the specification can be violated.
+In addition, our approach has the advantage that it is even more informative than typical monitoring algorithms, which only return a verdict in $\{\top, \bot, ?\}$.
+Recall the example specification $F{\leq 10}a \wedge G{\leq 20} \neg b$.
+Now, consider a trace with an a occurring after 17.3 milliseconds and a b after 27.5 milliseconds.
+Using reasoning as above, one can see that the specification is satisfied when the delay is in the interval [7.3, 7.5), while for all other delays it is violated.
+Our algorithm, for which we also provide a prototype implementation and experimental evaluation, computes the set of potential delays under which the specification is satisfied as well as the set of potential delays under which the specification is violated.